fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 **Suggested Routes**:

-* Zurich (ZRH) to Los Angeles (LAX): A direct long-haul flight that connects Switzerland's main hub with the US West Coast, and it's especially pleasant in SWISS' renowned Business or First Class.
+* [Zurich (ZRH) to Los Angeles (LAX)](https://awardfares.com/search?ZRH.LAX.;a:LX;z:sas): A direct long-haul flight that connects Switzerland's main hub with the US West Coast, and it's especially pleasant in SWISS' renowned Business or First Class.
-* Zurich (ZRH) to Bangkok (BKK): An important route for those keen on exploring Southeast Asia, while enjoying SWISS's stellar in-flight service.
+* [Zurich (ZRH) to Bangkok (BKK)](https://awardfares.com/search?ZRH.BKK.;a:LX;z:sas): An important route for those keen on exploring Southeast Asia, while enjoying SWISS's stellar in-flight service.
-* Zurich (ZRH) to New York (JFK): This transatlantic connection between Switzerland and the US East Coast is frequently sought after by both leisure and business travelers.
+* [Zurich (ZRH) to New York (JFK)](https://awardfares.com/search?ZRH.JFK.;a:LX;z:sas): This transatlantic connection between Switzerland and the US East Coast is frequently sought after by both leisure and business travelers.
-* Geneva (GVA) to London (LCY): A popular European route, especially among business travelers due to the convenience of London City Airport.
+* [Geneva (GVA) to London (LCY)](https://awardfares.com/search?GVA.LCY.;a:LX;z:sas): A popular European route, especially among business travelers due to the convenience of London City Airport.
-* Zurich (ZRH) to Tokyo (HND/NRT): Bridging Switzerland with Japan, this is one of SWISS's flagship routes in Asia.
+* [Zurich (ZRH) to Tokyo (HND/NRT)](https://awardfares.com/search?ZRH.area:TYO.;a:LX;z:sas): Bridging Switzerland with Japan, this is one of SWISS's flagship routes in Asia.

-**Known Issues with EuroBonus**:
+**Known Issues with EuroBonus**: Swiss First Class is not bookable using SAS EuroBonus points.
+Swiss recently teased new Business and First Class cabins, but it's not clear if it will be possible to book them before SAS leaves Star Alliance.

+---

 ### TAP Air Portugal